antonfirsov/docs/2018/11-Nov/ML.NET/v07-release-MLNET-Blog-Post.md

 ## In case you missed it: provide your feedback on the new API

 [ML.NET 0.6](https://blogs.msdn.microsoft.com/dotnet/2018/10/08/announcing-ml-net-0-6-machine-learning-net/) introduced a new set of APIs for ML.NET that provide enhanced flexibility.
-These APIs are still evolving and we would love to get your feedback so you can help shape the long-term API for ML.NET.
+These APIs in 0.7 and upcoming versions are still evolving and we would love to get your feedback so you can help shape the long-term API for ML.NET.

 Want to get involved?
 Start by providing feedback through issues at the [ML.NET GitHub repo](https://github.com/dotnet/machinelearning/issues)!